English

 3. What industries benefit most from high-quality investment casting finishes?

-4. Are there limitations to the surface finishes achievable with investment casting?
+4. Are there limitations to the surface finishes that can be achieved with investment casting?

 5. What new technologies are improving investment casting surface finish capabilities?